-From 1996 to 2003, the gallery was directed by Binghui Huangfu, who developed major curated exhibitions of international contemporary art with an emphasis on visual arts from Asia.
+From 1996 to 2003, the gallery was directed by Binghui Huangfu, who curated major exhibitions of international contemporary art, with an emphasis on visual arts from Asia.
 Highlights include In and Out, Text & Subtext: International Contemporary Asian Women Artists Exhibition, Site + Sight: Translating Cultures and Compound Eyes: Contemporary Visual Art from China.

-The programme was refocused under the directorship of Eugene Tan (2003–08), during which time the gallery staged solo exhibitions by international artists including Antony Gormley, On Kawara and Lim Tzay Chuen.
-In keeping with the gallery’s increased focus on research emerging from LASALLE, in 2004 it was renamed the Institute of Contemporary Arts Singapore, and in 2007 published a comprehensive publication on contemporary art in Singapore.
+The programme was refocused under the directorship of Eugene Tan from 2003 to 2008, during which time the gallery staged solo exhibitions by international artists including Antony Gormley, On Kawara and Lim Tzay Chuen.
+In keeping with the gallery’s increased focus on research emerging from LASALLE, it was renamed the Institute of Contemporary Arts Singapore in 2004 and in 2007, it published a comprehensive publication on contemporary art in Singapore.

-Melbourne-born curator Bala Starr joined ICA Singapore as Director in November 2013.
-Previously, she was Senior Curator at the Ian Potter Museum of Art, University of Melbourne, where she developed major single-artist projects and surveys, and thematic exhibitions.
-Under her direction, the programme explores new models for curatorial practice and exhibition development.
-It is produced in close collaboration with artists.
+Melbourne-born curator Bala Starr served as LASALLE's ICAS Director from 2013 to 2019.
+She was previously Senior Curator at the Ian Potter Museum of Art, University of Melbourne, where she developed major single-artist projects and surveys as well as thematic exhibitions.
+Under her direction, ICAS collaborated closely with artists to explore new models for curatorial practice and exhibition development.

 On Kawara: Consciousness.
 Meditation.
 Watcher on the hills, 2004.